Julia Riera

 Julia Riera (born 29 May 2002) is an Argentine tennis player.

 Riera has a career-high singles ranking by the WTA of No. 93, achieved on 20 May 2024.
-She also has a career-high doubles ranking of world No. 179 which she reached December 2023.
+She also has a career-high doubles ranking of world No. 176, which she reached on 5 August 2024.

-She has won one doubles title on the WTA Challenger Tour as well as seven singles and three doubles titles on the ITF Circuit.
+She has won one doubles title on the WTA Challenger Tour as well as eight singles and three doubles titles on the ITF Circuit.

-Riera competes for Argentina in the Billie Jean King Cup, where she has a win/loss record of 18–6.
+Riera competes for Argentina in the Billie Jean King Cup, where she has a win/loss record of 25–8.

 Career

+Early years

+She began playing tennis at the age of seven at Gimnasia y Esgrima de Pergamino.
+At the age of nine, she moved to Viajantes de Pergamino, where she started being coached by Emilio Palena.

+In 2016, she began traveling regularly to the CeNARD, and finished the year competing in the under-14 category at the Orange Bowl.

+In 2017 and 2018, she represented Vélez Sarsfield in the interclub competitions organized by the Asociación Argentina de Tenis (Argentine Tennis Association).

+In 2019, she began representing River Plate in the interclub championships and, with a 5–1 record, reached the final.

+2021

+She won her first two professional titles in Antalya, Turkey, capturing two W15 titles in consecutive weeks.

 2022

 In April 2022, Riera participated in the Billie Jean King Cup in Salinas, Ecuador, teaming up with Jazmin Ortenzi to be defeated by Brazilian players Carolina Alves and Beatriz Haddad Maia in a match lasting over three hours.

 2023: WTA Tour debut, first semifinal

 Riera made her WTA Tour debut at the Morocco Open in Rabat.
 In her first match, she defeated former top-ten player Kristina Mladenovic.
 In the following round, she defeated third seed Mayar Sherif to reach her first WTA Tour quarterfinal.
 She then defeated sixth seed Yulia Putintseva, reaching a WTA Tour-level semifinal on her tour debut.
 However, she lost to Julia Grabher in three sets.